reifyhealth/specmonstah/README.md

 # Specmonstah

 ## A message from the author
 This project is no longer maintained.
-We would be happy to link to a fork here if anyone is interested in taking over as maintainer of this project, please let us know.
+If you are interested in using a maintained version we suggest that you look at the fork called [datapotato](https://github.com/donut-party/datapotato).

 * [Short Sweet Example](https://sweet-tooth.gitbook.io/specmonstah/#short-sweet-example)
 * [Infomercial](https://sweet-tooth.gitbook.io/specmonstah/infomercial)